Bounce houses and other inflatable structures have been given names for marketing purposes that coincide with what children do in these structures.

 The names include:

-These inflatable structures are easy for the rental industry, with a product that is easy to transport, store and are popular items for many events.
+These inflatable structures are easy for the rental industry, with a product that is easy to transport and store and are a popular item for many events.

-Autistic and impaired children enjoy the fun they can have in these inflatable structures.
-However, no studies exist proving they may have some therapeutic value for children with sensory impairments.
+Autistic and impaired children enjoy their fun in these inflatable structures.
+However, no studies prove they may have some therapeutic value for children with sensory impairments.

 How are the Inflatable Structures Made?

-Also, most of these structures require air continuously pumped in to keep in inflated.
-But sometimes, so much air escapes through fissures in the plastic material, that a partial deflating occurs that is unsafe for humans.
-Mostly this happens with the cheaper structures that are manufactured for home purchase, rather than used for rental purposes.
+Also, most structures require continuous pumping of air to keep them inflated.
+But sometimes, so much air escapes through fissures in the plastic material that a partial deflating occurs, which is unsafe for humans.
+Mostly this happens with the cheaper structures manufactured for home purchase rather than used for rental purposes.

-Plus, the structure’s open front must be surrounded by foam crash mats to protect children from harm if they fall or jump out of the inflatable structure.
+Foam crash mats must surround the structure’s open front to protect children from harm if they fall or jump out of the inflatable system.
 Smart move!

 Michael Ehline is an inactive U.S. Marine and world famous legal historian.
 Michael helped draft the Cruise Ship Safety Act and has won some of the largest motorcycle accident settlements in U.S. History.
 Together with his legal team, Michael and the Ehline Law Firm collect damages on behalf of clients.
 We pride ourselves in being available to answer your most pressing and difficult questions 24/7.
 We are proud sponsors of the Paul Ehline Memorial Motorcycle Ride, and a a Service Disabled Veteran Operated Business.
 (SDVOB.)
 We are ready to fight.